Tuesday, 28 August 2012

 m Mullach Fraoch-choire 1102m 5hrs 51mins

-We had invited ourselves to the cousins holiday house in Gairloch for the night with the intention of climbing An Teallach on Friday.
-It seemed a folly to not use the drive up to take in some hills and the five munros north of Loch Cluanie were well positioned.
-I began to doubt the decision when I checked my old logs to find out times for these hills.
+We had invited ourselves to the cousin's holiday house in Gairloch for the night intending to climb An Teallach on Friday.
+It seemed folly to refrain from using the drive up to take in some hills and the five Munros north of Loch Cluanie were well positioned.
+I began to doubt the decision when I checked my old logs to find the times for these hills.
 The last time it had taken over 12 hours in atrocious May conditions with most of the walk in deep snow.
-Before that there had been a couple of 10 hour excursions but when I was carrying camping gear and taking in all the tops.
-I figured we should be able to do the five hills in 9 hours so we planned to leave home at 7:30am for the three hour drive to Cluanie.
-We were late leaving and then held up by summer traffic all the way so it was 11:45am before we started walking from a lay by just beyond Coire nan Clach.
-We walked back and found a rising path from Lundie, where we had camped a few years ago in a lay bye with stony ground, eager midges and all night traffic hurtling past.
+Before that there had been a couple of 10-hour excursions but when I was carrying camping gear and taking in all the tops.
+I figured we should be able to do the five hills in 9 hours so we planned to leave home at 7:30am for the three-hour drive to Cluanie.
+We were late leaving and then held up by summer traffic all the way so it was 11:45am before we started walking from a layby just beyond Coire nan Clach.
+We walked back and found a rising path from Lundie, where we had camped a few years ago in a layby with stony ground, eager midges and all-night traffic hurtling past.

-The A' Chralaig cairn is one of the largest on all Munros.
-It was almost 5pm, we were ahead of schedule and the evening was looking up with the sun emerging and creating some excellent views to Mullach Fraoch-choire.
+The A' Chralaig cairn is one of the largest of all Munros.
+It was almost 5pm, we were ahead of schedule and the evening was looking up with the sun emerging and creating some excellent views of Mullach Fraoch-choire.
 The ridge walk between the two munros is a real pleasure with a final kilometre along the rocky knife edge ridge to the summit of Mullach.
 We were enjoying the walk and making good time.
-At the summit we spotted all the summits from Ben Nevis to the Torridons.
+At the summit, we spotted all the mountain ranges from Ben Nevis to the Torridons.
 Sgurr na Ciche and the Five Sisters were particularly prominent, moments like this on the Scottish hills are totally uplifting.

 We returned along the ridge to Stob Coire na Cralaig where we had left our rucksacks and then descended down Coire a' Ghlas -thuill.
 A herd of deer scattered as we headed for the Glen below.
 There were 3 kilometres down the path to the road from where Gregor ran back 4 kilometres to collect the car whilst I carried our rucksacks to the Cluanie Inn to order some food and drink.
-It was 8pm as we started our drinks and reflected on a long day which had provided some very good walking.
-It took us almost 2 hours to drive to Gairloch where we had a good reception from the 8 adults and had a few drinks in a holiday let that, coincidentally, we had stayed in when it was a hotel 5 years ago.
-We found a suitable floor to sleep on, relieved that on a warm night we were not sharing a tent with a few thousand midges.
+It was 8pm as we started our drinks and reflected on a long but very good walk.
+It took us almost 2 hours to drive to Gairloch where we had a good reception from the 8 adults and had a few drinks in a holiday let that, coincidentally, Aileen and I had stayed in when it was a hotel 5 years ago during one of our sorties around the West Coast.
+We found a suitable floor to sleep on, relieved that on a warm night, we were not sharing a tent with a few thousand midges.